-A programme documentation template has been provided by the Interreg Regulation that defines the content of Interreg Programmes.
-The first Chapter of the programme document provides the main development challenges and untapped potential in a form of a Situation Analysis.
-Based on the Situation Analysis a SWOT analysis has been prepared for the programme area.
+A programme documentation template has been provided by the Interreg Regulation, that defines the content of Interreg Programmes.
+It consists of the prescribed main chapters and necessary appendixes.

+Chapter 1 provides the main development challenges and untapped potential in a form of a Situation analysis.
+Based on the Situation analysis a SWOT analysis has been prepared for the programme area.
 To conclude the findings of Chapter 1, policy objectives, specific objectives and Interreg specific objectives are recommended to address the missing links in the CBC infrastructure.